JasonLocklin/Dissertation/General/Discussion.md

 deficits of spatial working memory in right space, and temporal estimation, two tasks presumably un-affected by deficits of leftward orienting, prisms appeared to lack any significant rehabilitative function.
 Patients demonstrated extreme deficits on these two tasks both before and after prism adaptation (figure
 \ref{fig_SWM} and \ref{fig_TE}).

-[SA failed as a replacement. ] It was speculated that saccadic adaptation may represent a viable alternative treatment of neglect.
+[SA failed as a replacement. ] It was speculated that saccadic adaptation may represent a viable alternative to prism adaptation in the study and treatment of neglect.
 Although the task is not that different from prism adaptation, it has been demonstrated to produce subtle changes in perception for healthy individuals [@Mack1978; @Awater2005;
 @Georg2008; @Bruno2007; @Zimmermann2009; @Dore-Mazars2005;
 @Collins2006; @Garaas2011].
-Chapter 3 examined
+Experiment 3 examined
 healthy performance on the landmark and line bisection tasks after sessions of saccadic adaptation.
-The two tasks have been used before in neglect research as they comprise largely similar perceptual properties but may rely on distinct visual systems [@Striemer2010dpm].
-Healthy participants typically demonstrate very small biases, compared with neglect patients, on these tasks.
+The two tasks comprise largely similar perceptual properties but appear to rely on distinct visual systems [@Striemer2010dpm].
+Healthy participants
+typically demonstrate very small biases, compared with neglect patients, on these tasks.
 It was therefore suspected that if saccadic adaptation produced changes in perception of spatial